 Selecting a date

 The booking request form below can be completed to determine availability for a date.
-Baptisms are generally offered Saturday mornings from 10.30 - 11.30, in 1/2 hour time-frames, or Sunday from 11.00am to 12.00pm
+Baptisms are generally offered Saturday mornings from 10am, 10.45am and 11.30am or every 2nd Sunday of the month at 11.00am (Group Baptism)

 Once a date has been selected the enrolment form (available for download below) can be downloaded, completed and scanned and returned to the parish office at email@example.com.